Ryan Butler

 Q: How can I request more time to pay (within the 30 days)?

-2. Payment Plan – You must pay ½ of the cost of the total fine which includes a $25 additional administration fee prior to due date and the other ½ within ninety (90) days.
+A: Payment Plan – You must pay a minimum of 10% of the total owed plus an additional $25.00 administration fee prior to due date.
 Requires signing a payment plan agreement.
 Email a request for a payment plan: [email protected]

 Q: What if it’s been more that 30 days since I received the citation and I am not able to pay?